bernhardAxonIvy/doc/source/designer-guide/introduction/workbench.rst

 Axon Ivy is based on the Eclipse platform.
 So when you start Axon Ivy Designer you launch an Eclipse workbench.

-The first thing you see after starting Axon Ivy Designer is a dialog that allows you to select the location of the **workspace**.
+The first thing you see after starting |ivy-designer| is a dialog that allows you to select the location of the **workspace**.
 The workspace is the root directory where your work will be stored.